KasparEtter/ef1p/internet/index.md

 #### Client-server model

-A [server](https://en.wikipedia.org/wiki/Server_(computing)) is just a process registered at the operating system to handle incoming traffic on a certain port.
+A [server](https://en.wikipedia.org/wiki/Server_(computing)) is just a process registered with the operating system to handle incoming traffic on a certain port.
 It does this to provide a certain service, which is then requested by so-called [clients](https://en.wikipedia.org/wiki/Client_(computing)).
 This is called the [client-server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model),